 Also of interest is that Indian Rocks Beach has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 27.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Indian Rocks Beach telecommute to their jobs.
+Overall, about 30.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Indian Rocks Beach is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

-One of the nice things about Indian Rocks Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Indian Rocks Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small city, Indian Rocks Beach does not have a public transit system used by locals to get to and from work.

 Indian Rocks Beach is a somewhat ethnically-diverse city.
 The people who call Indian Rocks Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Rocks Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Rocks Beach include German, Irish, English, Italian, and European.
+Important ancestries of people in Indian Rocks Beach include German, English, Irish, Italian, and Polish.

 The most common language spoken in Indian Rocks Beach is English.
 Other important languages spoken here include Spanish and French.